RephlexZero/rist-bonding/docs/testing/README.md

 - **Container-based consistency**: All tests run in controlled Docker environments
 - **Automated validation**: GitHub Actions for continuous integration

+### Note on Bonding and Recombination

+When using packet-level bonding, a single elementary stream (e.g., TS-over-RTP) is split across multiple paths.
+No individual path contains the full stream.
+Tests and demos must therefore recombine all bonded outputs before decoding or writing to disk.
+Our performance test uses an RTP-aware `rtpfunnel` aggregator to merge all `ristdispatcher` src pads into a single RTP flow, then a single `rtpjitterbuffer` and depayloader to ensure in-order delivery and proper recovery.
+Recording a single branch directly will result in incomplete/corrupt content and is not representative of a real bonded receiver.

 ## Prerequisites

 ### System Requirements